-How to Prevent Toenail Fungus on Men
+How to Avoid Toenail Fungus on Men

 Have you ever come across a toenail infection?
 If not, you might want to take a minute to Google it, but before you do, be warned.
 The pictures can get gross.
 It’s not recommended as lunchtime research.
 Ok.
 With that out of the way, you’re hopefully motivated to protect your own feet from these horrors.
 If not, at least consider how having yellow, rotting toenails will affect your love life.
 Here’s a hint: it’s not good.
 Now are you on board?
-In that case, we should have a friendly little chat about how you can prevent toenail fungus.
+In that case, we should have a friendly little chat about how you can avoid toenail fungus.
 It’s a lot easier than you might think.
 The bulk of it boils down to “stop living like a filthy human being.”
 A few other smart tips are all it takes to keep your feet healthy and fungus free.
-Here's how to prevent toenail fungus on men.
+Here's how to avoid toenail fungus on men.

 Actually Wash Your Feet